ria18405/Marathon/README.md

 The output is the winners from each category with their names and prize money.

+It takes input data of given number of participants(runners).
+The program prompts the user for Name, Time(in minutes) and Category of marathon for each participant.

 The default prize money is as follows:

 1. Half Marathon (20 Km)-